man > makemime(1)

 A MIME-formatted message contains one or several MIME sections.
 MIME headers specify how

-together; whether they are alternative representations of the same content; or something
+whether they are alternative representations of the same content; or something even more

-even more esoteric).
-This manual page gives a very brief, terse, overview of basic MIME
+esoteric).
+This manual page gives a very brief, terse, overview of basic MIME concepts.
+The

-concepts.
-The description is biased towards describing the functionality of the makemime
+description is biased towards describing the functionality of the makemime utility.
+See RFC

-of at least one header line, "Content-Type:".
-The "Content-Type:" header gives the type of
+at least one header line, "Content-Type:".
+The "Content-Type:" header gives the type of the

-the data ontained in the file.
+data ontained in the file.
 Other header lines may also be present.
-Their relative
+Their relative order does

-order does not matter.
-MIME headers are followed by a blank line, then the contents of the
+not matter.
+MIME headers are followed by a blank line, then the contents of the file, encoded

-file, encoded appropriately.
-All MIME sections generated by makemime will always contain
+appropriately.
+All MIME sections generated by makemime will always contain another header,

-only suitable for plain text messages in the US-ASCII character set.
-The "8bit" encoding
+suitable for plain text messages in the US-ASCII character set.
+The "8bit" encoding method is

 MIME sections that contain text messages have their "Content-Type:" header set to

-content types that can be used.
-MIME sections that contain other kinds of data will use
+types that can be used.
+MIME sections that contain other kinds of data will use some other,

-are not required to use 7bit, 8bit, or quoted-printable. "text/pdf" sections, that contain
+not required to use 7bit, 8bit, or quoted-printable. "text/pdf" sections, that contain PDF

-PDF files, typically contain binary data and must use the base64 encoding.
-Consequently,
+files, typically contain binary data and must use the base64 encoding.
+Consequently, MIME

-MIME sections that typically contain binary data, such as image/gif and audio/x-wav, are
+sections that typically contain binary data, such as image/gif and audio/x-wav, are free to

-free to use encodings other than base64, as long as all the data can be represented by
+use encodings other than base64, as long as all the data can be represented by printable

 MIME sections may also contain other, optional, headers such as "Content-Disposition:",